grisselfaura/Milestone-Second-Project-Interactive-Frontend-Development/README.md

 Welcome to my Stream Two Project: Interactive Frontend Development - Code Institute!

 Global Warming for Dummies is a website which interacts with anyone (target age <+ 12years) that my be interested in the subject.
-It provides basic information as well as a basic infographic (which have become a quite fashionable way to display data).
+It provides basic information as well as a basic infographic (which have become a quite fashionable way to display data) to show CO2 data emissions per different sectors.

 This website is part of my portfolio to present to prospective employers.

 Please note this is merely a course project, and then the information on the side is used for that purpose alone.
 I only use publicly available data for this purpose.
 CO2 Data used on this example = https://ourworldindata.org/grapher/global-carbon-dioxide-emissions-by-sector
-WorldMap
+Data can be filtered by country, sector and year. world_countries file for the WorldMap https://github.com/jdamiani27/Data-Visualization-and-D3/blob/master/lesson4/world_countries.json

 ## Demo